 How is Education Funding Spent?

-Counties received over $43 million to help cover the cost of school transportation like bus drivers’ salaries, fuel, and other related costs.
+Counties received over $21 million to help cover the cost of school transportation like bus drivers’ salaries and fuel.

 Funds have been directed to a variety of education programs throughout the history of the lottery.
 Legislators decide where to assign the funds each year.
 A summary of how legislators have directed funds in the past can be found here.

 Lottery funds support education programs in all 100 North Carolina counties.
-A breakdown of the distribution of funds by county in FY2018 can be found here.
+See a breakdown of the distribution of funds by county in FY 2020.

 Does the lottery increase education funding?